wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/Server-Side-Tutorial.md

 ### Using the PowerAuth SOAP Service Client

-The easiest way to call the PowerAuth Server services is to use our client library.
+Of course, you can directly call the PowerAuth Server RESTful APIs - the Swagger with documentation is available from the PowerAuth Server Welcome Page.
+However, the easiest way to call the PowerAuth Server services is to use our client library.
 The library currently uses a SOAP protocol but from your perspective, this is fully transparent.
-We have a library for two SOAP technologies:

-- Spring WS
-- Axis2

 To add the library in your Maven project, use the following snippet:

-{% codetabs %}
-{% codetab Spring WS %}
 ```xml
 <dependency>
     <groupId>io.getlime.security</groupId>